cortex-js/cortexjs.io/src/_pages/mathlive-guide-customizing.md

 * `defaultMode`: if `inline-math` the math field is using inline math mode by default.
 If set to `math`, it will use the display math mode.
 If set to `text` it will use the text mode.
-* `ignoreSpaceabrInMathMode`: if false, insert a space when the spacebar is pressed, even in math mode (spaces are usually ignored in math mode)
 * `removeExtraneousParentheses`: automatically remove extra parentheses around a numerator or denominator
 * `scriptDepth`: maximum levels of subscript or superscript.
 Set it to 0 to